engeld/dotfiles/README.md

 tl;dr: depending on login-shell/non-login-shell, different rc-files are loaded

 ## Pitfalls's (AKA 'Things that may or may not work)  ##
-* if the repository-folder is moved, the symlinks may not work anymore?
+* if the repository-folder is moved, the symlinks don't work anymore!
 * there could be some pitfalls in regards to rights/permissions..?